 - 2 teaspoons mustard seeds

-You can get very creative with flavorings!
-Try different herbs and spices:
+You can also get creative with herbs and spices.
+Here are a few ideas:

-- fresh or dried herbs like cilantro, dill, or rosemary
+- fresh or dried cilantro, dill, or rosemary

-- dried spices like red pepper flakes, paprika, and turmeric
+- dried spices such as red pepper flakes, paprika, and ground turmeric

 For my next batch of quick pickles I plan to do a ginger-turmeric combo with mostly rice vinegar.
 Doesn't that sound delicious?